puppetlabs/puppet-docs/source/puppet/6.1/lang_classes.markdown

 [resource-like]: #resource-like-behavior

-Resource-like class declarations require that you **only declare a given class once.** They allow you to override class parameters at compile time, and will fall back to external_data for any parameters you don't override.
-When a class is declared, Puppet will try the following for each of its parameters:
+Resource-like class declarations require that you **declare a given class only once.** They allow you to override class parameters at compile time, falling back to external data for any parameters you don't override.
+When a class is declared, Puppet tries the following for each of its parameters:

 1. Use the override value from the declaration, if present.
 2. Request a value from the external data source, using the key `<class name>::<parameter name>`.
 (For example, to get the `apache` class's `version` parameter, Puppet would search for `apache::version`.)